 What if when you achieve that goal?
 Did the hard work pay off?

 Did it make a difference?
 Was the goal too easy?

 There is only ONE way any of us can tell if our hard work is paying off – taking a snapshot.

 Snapshots: How To Know When Your Hard Work Has Paid Off

-On each day that I sketch, I write down the date at the bottom of the page, so when I look back, I can see the improvements – bodies are more proportioned, legs look like legs, etc. etc. The work is paying off, but it’s taking longer than I thought, longer than I ever wished.
+On each day that I sketch, I write the date at the bottom of the page, so when I look back, I can see the improvements – bodies are more proportioned, legs look like legs, etc… The work is paying off, but it’s taking longer than I thought, and longer than I ever wished.

 Did you think your hard work has already paid off?
 Why or why not?

-Once you get past that notion of self-implemented time constraints and start to put in some legitimate snapshot reminders to show you far you’ve come, you’ll start to realize that your hard work is really paying off.
+Once you get past that notion of self-implemented time constraints and put in some legitimate snapshot reminders to show you far you’ve come, you’ll realize that your hard work is really paying off.